nilayadesai/multi-drone-monitoring/README.md

 Drone1 battery low<br>

 ### Check Persistent Logs
-All messages are also written to log.txt in the project directory:
+All messages are also written to log.txt in the project directory:<br>
-Drone1 crossed its zone
+Drone1 crossed its zone <br>
-Drone2 captured the target
+Drone2 captured the target <br>
-Drone3: Intruder detected at (12,25,18)
+Drone3: Intruder detected at (12,25,18) <br>
-This allows post-run analysis and debugging.
+This allows post-run analysis and debugging.<br>

 ### Graceful Shutdown
-To stop the system, press Ctrl + C in the terminal running the controller.
+To stop the system, press Ctrl + C in the terminal running the controller. <br>
-Controller handles SIGINT, and performs:
+Controller handles SIGINT, and performs: <br>
-Sends SIGTERM to all drone processes
+Sends SIGTERM to all drone processes <br>
-Waits for drones to exit (waitpid())
+Waits for drones to exit (waitpid()) <br>
-Closes the message queue and log file
+Closes the message queue and log file <br>

 Prints:
-Shutdown signal received
+Shutdown signal received <br>
-controller shutdown complete
+controller shutdown complete <br>

 ### Notes

-Always run the controller first, as drones depend on the message queue created by it.
+Always run the controller first, as drones depend on the message queue created by it. <br>
-Drones run automatically — no need to start them manually.
+Drones run automatically — no need to start them manually. <br>
-You can rerun the project multiple times; log.txt will append new messages each time.
+You can rerun the project multiple times; log.txt will append new messages each time. <br>

 ## System Calls used
 | System Call / API  | Purpose                                                  | Used In                       | Why                                                            |